 "British Birds" by Charles Collins‘Sonnet for an Arabian Autumn’ and Other Poetry by Diane Woodcock The Society March 2, 2017 Beauty, Culture, Poetry 1 Comment Sonnet for an Arabian Autumn After William Shakespeare’s Sonnet 73 This time of year you will in me perceive When all things green take on their second growth, The sun at last agrees to a reprieve, And birds return to keep their migrant’s oath.
 You’ll see a certain lightness in my step to match the playful flight of birds set free from blazing heat that made them feel inept and stone-hard light that caused sheer agony.
 You’ll sense in me a cooling of desire for all things counted worldly and material, while heart is wooed by what will not expire, though it appears at times to be ethereal. __This you’ll notice of one who’s endured aridity: __come autumn she’s turned into pure fluidity.
 White Wagtail (a villanelle) Its tail incessantly flails as it paces up and down the Corniche while a strong shamal prevails.
 Not at all deterred, it rails against the wind on the beach.
 Its tail incessantly flails.
 With such finesse, it scales the seawall without the slightest screech while a strong shamal prevails.
 Such an inspiration as it sails along – it doesn’t beseech or preach.
 Its tail incessantly flails.
 Under such conditions, it still nails the insect – it could teach how to overreach while a strong shamal prevails.
 In winter, its pied plumage pales as it migrates – feathers blanched as if bleached.
 Its tail incessantly flails while a strong shamal prevails.
 Diana Woodcock teaches composition, creative writing, and environmental literature at Virginia Commonwealth University in Qatar.
 She is the author of six chapbooks and two poetry collections: Under the Spell of a Persian Nightingale, and Swaying on the Elephant’s Shoulders, winner the 2010 Vernice Quebodeaux International Women’s Poetry Prize.
 Her poems have been nominated for the Pushcart Prize and Best of the Net Award, as well as performed live onstage in Lincoln Park, San Francisco at Artists Embassy International’s 21st Dancing Poetry Festival.
 Several of her Alaska poems toured Alaska as part of the ‘Voices of the Wilderness’ Traveling Art Exhibit, Alaska 2014-2015.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Lew Icarus Bede March 13, 2017 The octave in your sonnet is very nice, and the diction in both poems interesting.
 Reply Leave a Reply to Lew Icarus Bede Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.